looparmor/looparmor.dev/content/english/_index.md

   - title: "A Platform For Your Developers"
     image: "/images/serviceroni.png"
     content: "Development teams often have complex requirements that can lead to confusion, insecurity and a longer development time.
-Platform engineering improves developer experiences by providing self-service within a secure, governed and automated framework."
+Platform engineering improves developer experiences by providing self-service solutions within a secure, governed and automated framework."
     bulletpoints:
       - "**Internal Developer Platforms** provide recommended and supported development paths to production"
       - "**Self-service** and **Automation** are key principles in creating a secure platform"